shussain894/cpafc-backend/README.md

-# ⚽ CPAFC Team Manager – Backend API
+# ⚽ CPAFC Team Admin – Backend API

-This is the backend API for **CPAFC Team Manager App**, a role-based web application that allows coaches and admins to manage football teams, players (children), and training data.
+This is the backend API for **CPAFC Team Admin App**, a role-based web application that allows coaches and admins to manage football teams, players (children), and training data.

 Built with **Spring Boot** and **MongoDB**, the API enforces **role-based access control (RBAC)** for admin and coach roles.